geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has participated in at least one community garden project for one season.
 (Self-awarded.)
-* Level 2: The gardener has participated in at least one community garden projects for at least two seasons.
+* Level 2: The gardener has participated in at least one community garden project for at least two seasons.
 (Requires photo observations as evidence.
 Self-awarded.)
 * Level 3: The gardener has participated in at least one community garden project for at least three seasons, and has served in a leadership role in at least one of those projects.
 (Requires photo observations as evidence.
 Chapter Chair must verify.)

 ### Chapter Chair